ddxgz/swift-restapi/README.md

 ---------------
 - Download/upload files from/to Swift
 - Share files with links
-- Provide API for Android client
+- Provide API for clients of other platforms

 Notifications